conference-ictac2023/webpage/school/index.md

       (using C, C++, or some proprietary language and API).
 Reactive robotics simulators do not normally generate code for deployment.
       Instead, simulation code is often reused after changes.
 So, there is a potential loss of properties observed via simulation: because of the possibility of changes introducing errors, and because of the reality gap.
-      The [RoboStar](https://robostar.cs.york.ac.uk/){:target="_blank"} technology supports a model-based, rather than (simulation) code, approach to development.
+      The <a href="https://robostar.cs.york.ac.uk/" target="_blank"> RoboStar </a> technology supports a model-based, rather than (simulation) code, approach to development.
 Models are written using domain-specific notations in line with those accepted by roboticists.
--       In this lecture, we will focus on modelling and verification using RoboChart, our design notation, and its tool.
-In [RoboChart](https://robostar.cs.york.ac.uk/robotool/){:target="_blank"}, software controllers are described by timed state machines.
-The semantics is defined using a process algebra, namely, [tock-CSP](https://robostar.cs.york.ac.uk/assets/tick-tock-report.pdf){:target="_blank"}, which we use for verification.
+       In this lecture, we will focus on modelling and verification using RoboChart, our design notation, and its tool.
+In <a href="https://robostar.cs.york.ac.uk/robotool/" target="_blank">RoboChart</a>, software controllers are described by timed state machines.
+The semantics is defined using a process algebra, namely, <a href="https://robostar.cs.york.ac.uk/assets/tick-tock-report.pdf" target="_blank"> tock-CSP</a>, which we use for verification.
        <br/> </p>
     </div>
 </div>